SimYen/blog-mockup/README.md

 2. Have the "About" link in the `index.html` file send you to `about.html`.

 3. Have the "Home" link send you to the `index.html` page.

-4. Add a `style.css` file, link it, and start styling the site to match the mockup as close as you can!